-Many electronic books (ebooks) are available to you online via the library's catalog and do not need to be checked out.
+Yes.
+Many electronic books (ebooks) are freely available to you online through the Library website.
+You will be prompted for your TRACKS login.

-If you need a book from our physical collection, the Evans Library will pay to ship it to you within the United States.
+If you request a physical book, the Library will incur the cost of shipping it to you within the United States.
 However, you are responsible for paying return shipping charges.
-Please ship using a secure method in which the package may be tracked, such as UPS, FedEx, or USPS.
-You will be responsible for any charges incurred due to loss, damage, or late returns.
+Please use a secure mailing service for return mail that provides tracking, such as UPS, Fed Ex or USPS.
+You will be responsible for any costs due to loss, damage or late returns.

 Yes.
 You may submit interlibrary loan requests for any article that is not available electronically through the Library’s website.
 Articles will be delivered directly to your interlibrary loan account.